 At the start of this season we appointed two new chefs and finished a new dining room.
 It's always a bit more challenging when you're at the start of a new process, but you get to know what the players like and we're able to adapt the menus.

-What do the players typically eat before, during, after a game?
+What do the players eat before, during and after matches?